 Halloween is quite possibly the biggest and baddest example of cultural appropriation.
 Sorority girls dressing up in revealing costumes involving feathers and headdresses and calling themselves “Nava-hoes” is a pretty clear-cut example of what not to do.

 Other examples that pervade our culture are fast-fashion companies like Forever 21 and Urban Outfitters taking ethnic designs from indigenous peoples, mass-producing them, and profiting off of them.
 With no compensation for artisans involved.
 I would argue that a better term for this would be “cultural plagiarism” because that is precisely what it is.

 Then you have other, more controversial suggestions of cultural appropriation.
-Like the claim that Elvis Presley stole from the African American musicians of Memphis, putting a white-boy spin on it, and achieving ultimate glory and stardom.
+Like the claim that Elvis Presley stole from the African American musicians of Memphis, put his own white-boy spin on it, and then achieved ultimate glory and stardom.
 I’ll let you draw your own conclusions on that one.

 Being open-minded to trying different things, whether it’s an ethnic restaurant or an acupuncture session, is a good thing!
 It allows for greater understanding and acceptance between different cultures.
-I don’t like when people start pointing fingers at others who are interested in other cultures, and accusing them of being “appropriative.”
+It is at these important crossroads where people need to understand the difference between cultural appropriation and cultural exchange.

 What is Cultural Exchange?

 According to Oxford Dictionaries, cultural exchange is:

 “a temporary reciprocal exchange of representatives, students, or artists between countries, with the aim of fostering goodwill and mutual understanding.”

 In trying to draw the line between cultural exchange and cultural appropriation, I like to use the following two factors: invitation and context.